naiyoma/docs-fern/fern/api/docs/why-fern.md

 that goes into building a new API. **This frees up developer time to build your product faster.**

-On the server side, Fern generates the types and networking logic for you.
+On the server-side, Fern generates the types and networking logic for you.
 Just implement the business logic, and you're good to go.

 When consuming your new API, Fern's auto-generated SDKs are a dream.